 The Saskatchewan Irrigation Projects Association was established as a non-profit organization in 1996.
-Its primary mandate is to represent the interests of our irrigation membership in Saskatchewan and to provide a common voice for issues concerning irrigators.
-Click on a year to discover the accomplishments and activities of SIPA since 1996.
+Since then, the association has worked to represent irrigators and communicate issues to industry representatives on the behalf of irrigators.
+Visit our Past Years page and click on a year to fully discover the activities and accomplishments of SIPA since 1996.

 The mission of the Saskatchewan Irrigation Projects Association (SIPA) is to represent the interests of irrigation in Saskatchewan through one common voice.
 It is dedicated to the expansion of irrigation while ensuring the efficient use of Saskatchewan’s water resources.
 It is committed to promoting to all citizens the values and benefits of irrigation for the province’s growth and economic well-being, now and into the future.

-- Development of irrigation policies must originate with producers and adopted by decision makers.
+- Development of irrigation policies must originate with producers and be adopted by decision makers.

 - Irrigation practices must be appropriate and effectively protect our environment.